Metric-affine cosmological models and the inverse problem of the calculus of variations. Part II: Variational bootstrapping of the $\Lambda$CDM model: Variational Bootstrapping of CDM

-A more interesting example is that of quadratic metric-affine theories \cite{PhysRevD.56.7769, Vitagliano:2010sr}, \emph{i.e.} theories whose Lagrangian contains terms quadratic in the curvature $\tens{R}$, torsion $\tens{T}$ and/or non-metricity $\tens{Q}$ of $\Gamma$.
-In this case, one can easily see that appropriate choices of $\Lambda$ and $\vec{V}$ can generate all the terms under consideration in \cite{PhysRevD.56.7769} or \cite{Vitagliano:2010sr} \emph{except} those who are quadratic in $\tens{R}$ -- \emph{e.g.} the term proportional to the coefficient $z_4$ in equation (3.1) of \cite{PhysRevD.56.7769}.
-This comes from our hypothesis \ref{hyp:depgandL} about the form of $\Lambda$ and $\vec{V}$ and the fact that our Lagrangian contains only a term linear in $\lc{R}$.
+A more interesting example is that of quadratic metric-affine theories \cite{PhysRevD.56.7769, Vitagliano:2010sr}, \emph{i.e.} theories whose Lagrangian contains terms that are quadratic in the curvature $\tens{R}$ and/or torsion $\tens{T}$ and/or non-metricity $\tens{Q}$ of $\Gamma$.
+In this case, one can easily see that appropriate choices of $\Lambda$ and $V$ can generate all the terms under consideration in \cite{PhysRevD.56.7769} or \cite{Vitagliano:2010sr} \emph{except} those which are quadratic in $\tens{R}$ (\emph{e.g.} the term proportional to the coefficient $z_4$ in equation (3.1) of \cite{PhysRevD.56.7769}).
+This comes from our hypothesis \ref{hyp:depgandL} on the form of $\Lambda$ and $V$, which implies that our Lagrangians can only contain a linear term in $\lc{R}$.

-Following the same line, our procedure then also selects a restrictive class of quadratic gauge theories of gravity within a metric-affine framework as it constrain the dependence in $\tens{R}$ (Compare with chapter 9 of \cite{Blagojevic:2012bc}).
+Following the same line, our procedure then also selects a restrictive class of quadratic gauge theories of gravity within a metric-affine framework as it constrains the dependence in $\tens{R}$ (Compare with chapter 9 of \cite{Blagojevic:2012bc}).

 Finally, let us mention that, while we here considered theories based on a fully general metric-affine setup, many models studied in the literature start with some restriction on the connection $\Gamma$; typically $\tens{Q}\equiv\tens{0}$, as in Einstein-Cartan gravity or Poincaré gauge gravity, see respectively chapters 4 and 5 of \cite{Blagojevic:2012bc}.
 Naturally, this would not affect the behavior of our procedure and the conclusion would remain the same\footnote{Technically, imposing restrictions on the connection at the kinematical level account for changing the configuration manifold on which our Lagrangian theory is based.
 For example, by imposing $\tens{Q}\equiv\tens{0}$ at the kinematical level, one assumes the configuration manifold to be